cabforum/servercert/docs/BR.md

 ##### 7.1.2.2.3 Cross-Certified Subordinate CA Extensions

-The acceptable extensions and the requirements for those extensions in a Cross-Certified Subordinate CA vary based on whether or not the Subordinate CA is issued to and operated by the same organization as the Issuing CA or an Affiliate of the Issuing CA organization.

-Table: Extensions when the Subordinate CA is operated by the Issuing CA or an Affiliate of the Issuing CA.

 | __Extension__                     | __Presence__    | __Critical__          | __Description__ |
 | ----                              | -               | -                     | ----- |
 | `authorityKeyIdentifier`          | MUST            | N                     | See [Section 7.1.2.11.1](#712111-authority-key-identifier) |